timmycodes88/router-pro/README.md

 ### 2. Create The Route File

 1. Create a file named _PageNameRoute.js_ in the /features/page-name folder
-2. Create an Object Model that is already manipulated how you want to serve it to the page
+2. Create an Object Model (with typedef) that is already manipulated how you want to serve it to the page

-- You'll see the difference from ProfileResponse in ProfileAPI and Profile in ProfileRoute.js
+- You'll see the difference from a ProfileResponse in ProfileAPI and a Profile Model in ProfileRoute.js

 3. Declare an Object with all Caps for your Global Variable